EirikV/meteor-workshop/README.md

 Open `chat-app.js` and create a new `Mongo.Collection` for your messages and store it in a global variable.
 Remember that this object has to be available on both the server AND the client, so don't put it in any `if(Meteor.isClient)` or `if(Meteor.isServer)` blocks.

-Now replace the static array in your template helper to return all messages instead (using a find query on the *Messages* collection).
+Now replace the static array in your template helper to return all messages instead (using a find query on the `Messages` -collection).

 *__Tip:__ You can verify that things are working by manually adding messages via the console in your browser.
 Just type `Messages.insert({<properties goes here>})` (assuming you named your variable `Messages`.
 Since you haven't added the concept of users yet, just use some random value for that property.*